Exact answer: Few seconds to a few minutes

 Female mosquitoes require blood as a meal to begin the egg development process.
 Female mosquitos have special mouthparts to swallow blood and other sugary liquids.
 A mosquito’s saliva has many proteins that are allergic to human bodies.

 Soreness and itching are caused by histamine, which is released during the saliva reaction.
 Histamine is a compound that helps white blood cells reach the damaged area.
 The human immune system is extremely sensitive to mosquito saliva.

 Rubbing or scraping the affected area can aggravate it.
 Female mosquitoes are stimulated to produce eggs by providing nutrients in human blood.
-Mosquito bites can several life-threatening diseases.
+Mosquito bites can cause several life-threatening diseases.
 Wheal and flare reactions are also included.

-There are numerous anti-itching drugs on the market to treat the itching.
+There are numerous anti-itching drugs on the market to treat itching.
 Aside from that, other home remedies might provide quick relief.

 Who is at risk of being bitten by mosquitoes?

 Mosquitoes bite everyone.
 However, certain factors may cause mosquito bites.
 These are some examples:

 - Visiting a region with active mosquito-transmitted diseases.